-- 5.17 Everyone is entitled to attend a meeting of the Council and Committees of the Council.
+- 5.32 Everyone is entitled to attend a meeting of the Council and Committees of the Council.
 The Council must ensure that all meetings of the Council and Committees of the Council are open to the public.
-(Section 10(1)) - 5.18 Clause 5.17 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 5.19 A person (whether a Councillor or another person) is not entitled to be present at a meeting of the Council or a Committee of the Council if expelled from the meeting: - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the Council has, by resolution, authorised the person presiding to exercise the power of expulsion. (refer clause 15.14) (Section 10(2))
+(Section 10(1) of the Act) - 5.33 Clause 5.32 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 5.34 A person (whether a Councillor or another person) is not entitled to be present at a meeting of the Council or a Committee of the Council if expelled from the meeting: - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the Council has, by resolution, authorised the person presiding to exercise the power of expulsion. (refer clause 15.14) (Section 10(2) of the Act)